Atilla1976/SDCarND_P6_Kidnapped_Vehicle/README.md

 ### Initialization Step:
 + Setting the number of particles (num_particles) to 20
+  + increasing the number of particles will increase the computation time significantly
 + All particles are initialized to the first position based on estimates of x [m], y [m], theta [rad] and their uncertainties from GPS (provided by the Term 2 Simulator)
 + Random Gaussian noise to each particle
 + Setting the initial weight (particle.weight) of all particles to 1.0